The ATR 72MP: guardian of the seas made in Leonardo

 This formidable surveillance and patrolling tool prevents and contrasts illegal activities at sea, performs search and rescue operations and is equipped with cutting-edge mission systems and sensors.
 It’s the multi-role ATR 72MP aircraft, is in service with the Italian Air Force.

 A P-72A aircraft in service with the Italian Air Force (Copyright Luca La Cavera)

 A multirole platform

 The basic ATR 72MP missions portfolio includes maritime surveillance tasks (monitoring of sea lanes, fisheries protection, prevention and contrast of activities such as piracy, smuggling, drugs trafficking and illegal immigration), Exclusive Economic Zones patrolling and Search and Rescue.
 This aircraft can also function as a flying command post for the in-flight management of complex airborne missions involving several air and naval assets.
-Finally, when necessary, it can become a machine capable of airdropping rescue boats and parachuting skilled operators thanks to a in-flight operable door.
+Finally, when necessary, it can become a machine capable of airdropping rescue boats and parachuting specialized operators thanks to the in-flight operable door.

-The ATR 72MP has been considerably modified starting form its commercial ATR 72-600 version
+The ATR 72MP has been considerably modified starting form its commercial ATR 72-600 version (Copyright Luca La Cavera)

 A modular mission system